Stationarity with Occasionally Binding Constraints: Computational details

 where $\tilde{G}_{ij}(\gamma)$ depends on $\gamma$, $\{U_{i}\}$ and $\{U_{ij}\}$.
 Then the feasibility of \eqref{firstSDPcondition}--\eqref{secondSDPcondition} is equivalent to the existence of $\{Q_{i}\}_{i\in{\cal I}}$ and $\{R_{ij}\}_{(i,j)\in{\cal J}}$ such that

 which indeed has the form of an SDP feasibility problem \citep[p.~2390]{PJ08LAA}.
-(For this problem to indeed admit a solution, the entries of $\{U_{i}\}$ and $\{U_{ij}\}$ need to be such that $\tilde{G}_{ij}(\gamma)$ is symmetric, as follows if each of $\{U_{i}\}$ and $\{U_{ij}\}$ are themselves symmetric.)
+(For this problem to indeed admit a solution, the entries of $\{U_{i}\}$ and $\{U_{ij}\}$ need to be such that $\tilde{G}_{ij}(\gamma)$ is symmetric, as follows if all of the matrices $\{U_{i}\}$ and $\{U_{ij}\}$ are themselves symmetric.)
 The implied Lyapunov function has the piecewise quadratic form,

 where the final equality holds since $w^{\trans}P_{i}w>0$ on $\mathscr{W}_{i}$.

 \paragraph*{(ii).}

 The preceding can be generalised by allowing ${\cal C}$ to consist of functions of the form $\smldblangle w\defeq[p(w)]_{+}^{1/2m}$, where $p$ is a sum of squares polynomial of degree $2m$, and so can be written as $p(w)=w^{[m]\trans}Pw^{[m]}$, where $P\in\reals^{l\times l}$ for $l\defeq{d_{w}+m-1 \choose m}$ and $w^{[m]}\in\reals^{l}$ denotes the $m$-lift of $w$ (see \citealp[Sec.~2--3]{PJ08LAA}).
 Letting $A[i]^{[m]}$ be the (unique) matrix satisfying $A[i]^{[m]}w^{[m]}=(A[i]w)^{[m]}$, we have